xtophe02/portfolio-nextjs-bulma/data/posts/getting-started-with-nextjs.md

 ---
-title: 'Getting Started with NextJS'
+title: "Getting Started with NextJS"
 excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
-date: 'Dec 12, 2021'
+date: "Dec 12, 2021"
-image: 'nextjs.svg'
+image: "nextjs.svg"
 isFeatured: false
-category: ['Javascript', 'React', 'NextJS']
+category: ["Javascript", "React", "NextJS"]
 ---

-NextJS is a **framework for ReactJS**.
+# NextJS is a **framework for ReactJS**.

 Wait a second ... a "framework" for React?
 Isn't React itself already a framework for JavaScript?